The Summer 2017 Scholar-in-Residence program will be held from June 5 to June 29, 2017 at New York University's

 - New this year!
 Michael E. Fassiotto Summer Scholar Residency - learn more here.

 The application process is as follows:

-Applicants are required to submit an abstract and a clear and concise one-to-two page proposal detailing the intended scholarly activity or curricular development plan to their institution's Faculty Resource Network representative.
+Applicants are required to submit an abstract and a clear and concise proposal of five pages or less detailing the intended scholarly activity or curricular development plan to their institution's Faculty Resource Network representative.
 (Click here for a list of institutional representatives.)